marcelofrau/city-route-calculator/README.md

 To authenticate you can use the user:

-- username: user, password: user (that has the role USER)
+- username: user, password: user (with the role USER)
-- username: admin, password: admin (that has the role ADMIN)
+- username: admin, password: admin (with the role ADMIN)
-- username: route-calculator, password: route-calculator (that has the role USER, but is intended to be used internally in the route-calculator service)
+- username: route-calculator, password: route-calculator (with the role USER, but is intended to be used internally in the route-calculator service)

 #### The role USER